neuropsychology/Psycho.jl/README.md

 # Contribute

-`Psycho.jl` is a young package in need of affection.
+`Psycho.jl` **is a young package in need of affection**.
 You can easily hop aboard the developpment of this open-source software and improve psychological science by doing the following:

 - Create or check existing <a href=https://github.com/neuropsychology/Psycho.jl/issues><img src="docs/src/assets/issue_bug.png" height="25"></a> issues to report, replicate, understand or solve some bugs.
 - Create or check existing <a href=https://github.com/neuropsychology/Psycho.jl/issues><img src="docs/src/assets/issue_featureidea.png" height="25"></a> issues to suggest or discuss a new feature.